 It’s a nightmare scenario for an injured worker.
 You get hurt on the job; you make your report, file your DWC-1 form, and start treating your injury.
 Then, after the delay period, the insurance company sends you the notice: your claim is denied.
 How can they do this to you?
 The injury happened at work, and you know it’s real – maybe you can’t even work.
 What are you supposed to do?

 Some injured workers give up and go back to work, which can make injuries even worse.
 The good news is that a denied Workers’ Compensation claim doesn’t have to be a nightmare.
 While it’s true that denied claims make for a more complex Workers’ Compensation process, a denial is not the end of the process – it’s just the beginning.
+There are many reasons claims get denied.
 Insurance companies deny valid Workers’ Compensation claims all the time, and you’re far from alone.
-Here’s what to do when your claim is denied:

 While some simple, straightforward claims can be handled without a lawyer, that is not the situation you’re in.
 Forcing an insurance company to accept your denied claim is a complex legal process that requires expertise.
 Bring in a Workers’ Compensation lawyer to do the heavy lifting.

 While your claim is denied, the insurance company doesn’t have to pay you anything.
 That means no wage replacement, no medical treatment, and no benefits of any kind.
 If you cannot work, SDI may be an option for you.